 Your Best Options (In Priority Order)

-- Non-expansion states: Varies widely, often much lower
+- Non-expansion states: Limits vary widely—often much lower

-Action step: Apply at Healthcare.gov or your state Medicaid office.
-It takes 20 minutes and could save you $10,000+ on recent bills.
+What to do: Apply at Healthcare.gov or your state Medicaid office.
+It takes about 20 minutes, and even if you're not sure you qualify—apply anyway.
+There's no penalty for checking.

 Source: Code of Federal Regulations, Title 42, Section 435.915 - "Retroactive coverage." https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-C/part-435/subpart-J/subject-group-ECFR8fa41d2938b8fd6/section-435.915